holans/ST-COS/NOTES.md

 $ sudo apt-get install libgdal-dev
 ```

+* An explosive `M` might be a problem if we wanted to predict many steps ahead
+("long-leap") into the future.
+But that isn't really a concern in this problem,
+so we can leave `M` unconstrained.
+If we want to discuss this issue, see the
+AOAS paper and possibly also the Cressie and Wilke book.

 # Current issues
 * Some of the shape files don't have their CRS coding set.
 * My `Q` matrix seems to be different than Jon's (check the order of areal units).